carnelasse/Delta-V-calculator--windows-forms-/README.md

 - Sun

 ## Input variables
+- Peryapse
+- Apoapse
+- Final orbit (for delta V only)
+- Calculation orbit (for orbital velocity only)

 User inputs apoapse and peryapse of orbit and chooses mode - orbital velocity or delta v - primary body - Earth, Moon or Sun.